MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-services.md

 For more information about SOAP web services, see [SOAP web service overview](soap-web-services.md).

-## Publishing pages, queries, or codeunits as web services
+## Publish pages, queries, or codeunits as web services

 Before REST APIs were available in [!INCLUDE[prod_short](../includes/prod_short.md)], publishing pages, queries, or codeunits as OData or SOAP based web services was the only way to develop integrations to [!INCLUDE[prod_short](../includes/prod_short.md)].